A Website That Works is a Website that Produces Prospects

 I am not so subtly skipping over the elephant in the room of generating traffic- which is what our SEO and Ads content is about.
 We cover that- but not here.
 Assuming you do generate traffic- what is the first goal of your website?
 Engagement.
 When prospects land on the site, of course you want to make a prospect out of them- but first you have to engage them.
 So let’s talk about content.

 It’s also a good idea to add relevant images on the page to break up the text.
-Videos are also great as promotional engagement if you feel comfortable doing that.
+You can use infographics (pictures that illustrate the point you’re making using charts or graphs), and videos are also great as promotional engagement if you feel comfortable doing that.
 This page you’re reading, for example, is a bit intimidating.
 It’s instructional content and it’s a lot of information.
-There’s no simpler way to represent this level of detail, but when you’re working with customer facing content, you would want the web page to look more like a 2nd grade picture book than a doctoral dissertation!
+There’s no simpler way to represent this level of detail, but when you’re working with customer facing content online, you would want the web page to look more like a 2nd grade picture book than a doctoral dissertation!

 Once you have the anchor page optimized, now you can make a goal to write at least 3-500 words each month about that core line of business.
 When you do, make sure you sprinkle some links from that article back to the page you are promoting.
 The anchor pages and related pages and blogs should have links back to each other.
 This creates a network of pages that share common terms and topics, which is very practical for navigating your site and cross-promotion…but it also tells the search robots that there is a lot of relevant content on your site for whatever terms are the focus of those pages.

 If you are promoting multiple lines of business, you’ll need to rotate and spit out multiple blogs throughout the month.
 You can write about current events that have insurance implications in your area- and tie that back to a particular product or industry page.
-This is also where on-going service can become valuable.
-Our full service SEO will generate some relevant blogs on a regular basis and post them to your site for you.
-They will link back to the relevant pages and keep a steady stream of new content flowing on your site.
+This is also a good way to use 3rd party writing services, and there are a handful of good ones.
+Not all of your articles will get traction or be highly visible, but generating fresh content continually increases the size and scope of your site- which is appealing to customer and to search engines.

 Prospecting - Take the Prospect Any Way They are Willing to Come